-Established in 2010 through a generous donation by Husky Injection Molding Systems Ltd. Four awards are provided annually to students entering their second year of Mechanical Engineering after successful completion of their first year in any program in the Faculty.
-The awards are made on the basis of strong academic achievement and financial need.
+Established in 2010 through a generous donation by Husky Injection Molding Systems Ltd. Four awards are provided annually to students entering second-year Mechanical Engineering after successful completion of their first year in any program in the Faculty.
+The awards based on strong academic achievement and financial need.